The Foodpreneur's Beginning Tips for Starting a Food Business

 Food Product Ideas Start in Your Kitchen

-Foodpreneur clients, Wine Duets, Lycoberry, Fun to Eat Fruit and World Empanadas all started in the Kitchen AND had the practical passion for recognizing that food is ALSO a business.
+Foodpreneur clients, Wine Duets, Lycoberry, Fun to Eat Fruit and World Empanadas all started in the Kitchen, and all share the practical passion for recognizing that food is ALSO a business.

 Who is Your Competition?

 The Fancy Food Show is run by the National Association to the Specialty Trade NASFT and occurs twice a year.
 It is an amazing array of the most fabulous specialty foods, both domestic and imported.
 For anyone thinking of pursuing their passion for food, this show is a must-see.
 Over a three day period, you will have a firm foundation of what products are currently in distribution and new products not yet on the shelves.
 It is fun "visual" market research helping you decide if your food idea is a real opportunity providing a unique offering to the consumer or one of many "me too" items.

 If you see too much competition, then you know it is time to go back to the drawing board.
 That does not mean you give up; it tells you to consider a new idea.